freeletics/assesment-ops/README.md

 * [Minikube](https://github.com/kubernetes/minikube) to represent the kubernetes we use
 * [Helm Package Manager](https://github.com/kubernetes/helm) to package the kubernetes manifests
 * [Charts](https://github.com/kubernetes/charts) for public available components someone may need in addition on kubernetes.
+* [Make](https://www.gnu.org/software/make/) to wrap build and release

+Attention!
+MacOS by default uses BSD Make which has a slightly different syntax from GNU Make.
+Please, use GNU or CMake to run `make`.

 # Quickstart